TriplyDB/Documentation/docs/triply-db/index.md

 published in the same TriplyDB instance.
 This is done with the “Add data from an existing dataset” dropdown list (see screenshot).

+### Best Practices

+### Using Assets

+By adding assets to your datasets you are able expose data like images

 ## Publishing Data

+TriplyDB allows you to publish your data.

 ### Entering metadata